 The Operational Risk function uses an in-house developed Operational Risk Management system to record operational risk loss events and near misses, key risk and control indicators, and risk and control self-assessments.
 This system is also used to manage attestations on the operation of key controls, and to monitor remedial actions where deficiencies are identified.
 Operational risk reporting is provided to the Operational Risk Committee and RMC on a monthly basis and to BRMC on a quarterly basis.

-All operational incidents are evaluated and escalation within the group reflects this evaluation.
+All operational incidents are assessed and escalation within the Group is based on this evaluation.

-6 Chief Information Security Officer / Data Protection Officer
+$^{^{\}rm 7}$ Chief Information Security Officer / Data Protection Officer

 Remuneration

 UK REMA - Remuneration policy

 Management bodies with oversight of remuneration